Imran Khan (singer)

-Imran Khan (born 28 May 1984) is a Dutch–Pakistani singer-songwriter and rapper, primarily associated with Punjabi-language music.
+Imran Khan (Note: عمران خان) (born 28 May 1984) is a Pakistani Punjabi singer-songwriter and rapper of Dutch cizitenship, primarily associated with Punjabi-language music.
 His genre includes hip hop and pop music.
 He rose to popularity in 2007 after the release of his first single "Ni Nachleh", and was signed to Prestige Records later that year.
-His song "Satisfya", released in 2013, is his most-viewed YouTube video with over 980 million views.

-His second single, "Amplifier", was released in 2009.
-His debut studio album, Unforgettable, was released on 27 July 2009 via Prestige Records.
+His song "Satisfya", released in 2012, is his most-viewed YouTube video with over 1 billion views.
+His second single, "Amplifier", was released in 2009 and recently crossed 1 billion views.
+His debut studio album, Unforgettable, was released on 27 July 2009 via Prestige Records, which included "Bewafa".

 Early life

-Khan was born in The Hague on 28 May 1984, the son of Pakistani parents from Gujranwala, Punjab, Pakistan who have Punjabi Muslim ancestry.
+Khan was born in The Hague on 28 May 1984, the son of Pakistani immigrant parents from Gujranwala, Punjab, Pakistan who have Punjabi Muslim ancestry.
 He has two brothers and one sister.

 Career

 Khan started his music career in his late teens.
 After Prestige Records released his debut single "Ni Nachleh", he continued his career by performing in several countries.

 Khan's second single, "Amplifier", was released on 12 July 2009.
-It has received over 813 million views on YouTube.
-His next single, "Bewafa", was released on 30 August 2009; as of May 2022, its music video had been viewed more than 300 million times on YouTube.
+It has received over 1 billion views on YouTube.

-In July 2009, Khan released his debut album, Unforgettable.
+In 2009, Khan released his debut album, Unforgettable.
 It includes famous singles like "Amplifier", "Bewafa", "Pata Chalgea", and a remix of "Ni Nachleh".
 It was nominated for Best Album at the 2010 UK Asian Music Awards but did not win.

 In 2011, Khan departed Prestige Records to start his own label IK Records.
-He released the single "Satisfya" on 9 May 2013.
+He released the single "Satisfya" on 24 May 2012.
 The music video shows Khan driving a yellow Lamborghini Aventador and sitting with a cheetah.
-The video was directed by David Zennie, and has over 977 million views as of January 2025.
+The video was directed by David Zennie, and has over 1 billion views as of May 2026.

-Khan made his Bollywood debut as a singer for the Hindi film Tevar (2015).
-As of 2016, the song had over 8.2 million YouTube views.
+In 2015, Khan made his Bollywood debut as a singer of the song "Let's Celebrate" for the Hindi film Tevar.

-Khan released a single titled "Imaginary" on 8 June 2015, and shot the video with David Zennie at Akon's house in Los Angeles.
-The video has received 129 million views till January 2025.
-Khan came out with another song, "Hattrick", which received 2 million views in a month and as of late 2021 had 39 million+ views.
+Khan released a single "Imaginary" on 8 June 2015, and shot the video with David Zennie at Akon's house in Los Angeles.
+The song peaked at rank 1 on the Asian Music Chart and the video has received 134 million views as of January 2026.

+In 2016, Khan came out with another song, "Hattrick" featuring Yaygo Musalini.

-On 28 September 2018, Khan released a new single, "Knightridah".
+In 2018, Khan released a new single, "Knightridah", which peaked at number 1 on the Asian Music Chart.

 In 2021, he released two singles, "M.O.B." on 14 May, featuring J.J.
 Esko; and "They Don't Like It" on 28 September.

-On February 2, 2022, Khan released "On My Way" (featuring Meez).
-As of October 2024, his YouTube channel has accumulated over 3.2 billion views.
+In 2022, Khan released "On My Way" (featuring Meez).